Relief Initiative: subsidised liquidity for the non-profit sector fighting the pandemic

 Financing is guaranteed by a Revolving Fund set up by banking foundations and will be disbursed by Intesa Sanpaolo

 Rome, 30 April 2020.
-Today Acri and Intesa Sanpaolo signed an “Agreement for the Support of Non-Profit Sector Entities during the Covid-19 Emergency - Relief Loan”, marshalling their respective resources and expertise to offer their support to the world of non-profits, which risk great difficulties due to their financial structural fragility.
+Today Acri and Intesa Sanpaolo signed an “Agreement for the Support of Non-Profit Sector Entities during the Covid-19 Emergency - Relief Initiative”, marshalling their respective resources and expertise to offer their support to the world of non-profits, which risk great difficulties due to their financial structural fragility.

-The Relief Loan consists of an offer of financing for Non-Profit sector organisations (non-profit organisations, volunteer organisations, social promotion associations, cooperatives and social enterprises), disbursed by Intesa Sanpaolo and guaranteed by a special revolving fund put in place by banking foundations through the National Fund for Joint Initiatives.
+The Relief Initiative consists of an offer of financing for Non-Profit sector organisations (non-profit organisations, volunteer organisations, social promotion associations, cooperatives and social enterprises), disbursed by Intesa Sanpaolo and guaranteed by a special revolving fund put in place by banking foundations through the National Fund for Joint Initiatives.
 With an initial allocation of 5 million euro, supplemented by additional voluntary contributions from individual foundations – so far Compagnia di San Paolo and Fondazione Con il Sud have added 1 million euro each, Fondazione Carispezia 40 thousand euro and Fondazione CR Fermo 20 thousand euro– and thanks to a leverage effect and the additional intervention of Intesa Sanpaolo Prossima’s Solidarity and Development Fund, the initiative will make possible the disbursement of loans for at least 50 million euro, thus injecting liquidity into thousands of organisations.
 The Foundations have also added a Fund of 500 thousand euro that will allow reducing the interest expense of the loans disbursed.

-Non-Profit Sector organisations with registered office and operational headquarters in Italy can access the Relief Loan financing.
+Non-Profit Sector organisations with registered office and operational headquarters in Italy can access the Relief Initiative financing.
 The loans – lasting up to 24 months – range from a minimum of 10 thousand euro to a maximum of 100 thousand euro.